NeonStrawberry/NFT/README.md

 This tool ony works on GNU/Linux.
 If you're a programmer on Windows, feel free to port it to Windows, as long as you credit me.

 # About the source code
-You may have noticed that the entire source for NFT is one large file.
+You may have noticed that the entire source for each flavour of NFT is one large file.
 This is because I do not like all the interesting problems that come whenever I split a project into multiple files.

 `nft-rgb.c` must be compiled separately from `neons-fractal-tool.c`.